lcdm-uiuc/info490-fa16/Week9/lesson2.md

 # Week 9 Lesson 2 #
 ## JSON Data Format ##

-In this lesson, you will learn about creating, and reading from a JSON file.
+In this lesson, you will learn about creating, and reading from a JavaScript Object Notation (JSON) file.

 ###Objectives ###
 By the end of this lesson, you will be able to: